sahat/jsrecipes/posts/backend/socketio-basics.md

   });

 ```
-We register three events : *connect*, *updateChat* and *updateUsers*.
-When our client connects,
+We register three events: **connect**, **updateChat** and **updateUsers**.
+On **connect** event, signifying the client sucessfully connects to the server, the connect event handler is executed and our client
-it will emit an *addUser* event which  the server is listening for.
-The user is prompted for
+will emit an *addUser* event.
+We are then prompted for a username
-their username and the value is sent to the server.
-When the server recieves the clients username,
+which will be sent to the server.
+When the server recieves the username, it will be added to the global
-it will be added to the list of usernames.
+list of usernames.
+An **updateChat** event occurs when our server recieves a chat message that needs to be broadcasted
+to all listening clients.
+On updateChat, we append the received message to the *conversation* div specified by JQuery.
+Finally, the **updateUsers** event occurs whenever a client connects or disconnects to the SocketIO server.
+Our server
+updates the global list of usernames and sends them to all the clients.
+Annnnd thats it, we successfuly implemented all the required functionality for real-time client to server communcation!

+The remaining code Javascript and HTML are JQuery functions that allow us to extra data from inputs and HTML to
+display the data.

+### <i class="fa fa-code"></i> Source Code</i>

+**index.html**
 ```
 <script src="/socket.io/socket.io.js"></script>
 <script src="https://ajax.googleapis.com/ajax/libs/jquery/1.6.4/jquery.min.js"></script>